Florida Anti-Tampering Act

 Which Agencies Investigate Tampering with Food?

-If food tampering is identified, alleged, or suspected, then the Florida Department of Agriculture and Consumer Services will coordinate conducting these investigations with other local law enforcement agencies.
+If food tampering is identified, alleged, or suspected, the Florida Department of Agriculture and Consumer Services will coordinate investigations with other local law enforcement agencies.

 Crimes for Tampering with Food or Other Consumer Products